Clay Magic For A Modern Witch – Healing, Altars, Intuition & Animal Spirit Guides

 Another way to learn about your animal spirit guide is to go on a good old vision quest.

-Make your spirit animal from clay
+Make your animal familiar or animal guide from clay

-When making your spirit animal from clay, concentrate on connecting to the essence of the animal.
+When making your animal familiar from clay, concentrate on connecting to the essence of the animal.
 Get ready to receive messages and consult your animal when needed.
 Take your time.
 Invite the guide in, and show your devotion.
 Place the animal on your altar when it’s ready and include the dialogue between you two in your daily meditation ritual.

 Clay magic is old magic and eternally reborn new magic.